Emergency Guide

 • Fuel pump making unusual noises: Whining, grinding, or clicking sounds from the rear of the vehicle

-• Fuel leaks or strong fuel odor inside cabin: Indicates serious damage to fuel system components
+• Fuel leaks or strong fuel odour inside cabin: Indicates serious damage to fuel system components

 Petrol in Diesel vs Diesel in Petrol: Different Symptoms